sunfounder/euler-kit/docs/source/faq.rst

         .. note::
             If the burn-in fails, please check the following points.

-          * If it does not work the first time, close the window and double click ``install.bat``.
           * Reset the ESP8266 module by inserting the RST to GND and then unplugging it.
           * Check if the wiring is correct.
           * Make sure the port is not occupied.